Coping With Epilepsy International Society for Neurofeedback and Research

 Nakamova: yes, I as much as figured the term artifact meant it was non-contributory really, but stuck in there-meaning it was unrelated to brain activity, the unavoidable capturing of eye movements and skull muscle movements-as you said best, not relevant to the diagnosis.

 So it does seem that my EEG is showing that there is seizure activity, or rather confirming it!
 My symptoms so far have just been a single initial onset of a burning smell which then persists all day.
-For that the neurologist has suspected probable simple partial seizures.
+For that the neuro has suspected probable SPS.
 But he indicated it was right temporal lobe related, and this show some left temporal lobe issues.
 Not surprisingly, the two episodes of the burn smell did not show up at all on the EEG!
 But I wonder then if I have issues with BOTH temporal lobes.
 Guess I will be finding out!

 Epileric: thanks for referencing the comment that the theta slowing also has epilepsy connections too. made me feel better to read that!